Dino3Harris/.github/profile/README.md

-> DinoGlue was developed by the Dino3Harris team as a University of Utah CS capstone project, funded and now owned by L3Harris Technologies, Inc.
+> DinoGlue was developed by the Dino3Harris team as part of a University of Utah Computer Science capstone project.
+> The project was funded by L3Harris Technologies, Inc., who now owns all rights to the code.
 > As a result, all code in this organization is closed source and cannot be distributed.

 ---